JavierSplvd/python-asyncio-exercises/README.md

 ## Exercise 3: Streams

 - Streams: High-level APIs for TCP, UDP, and SSL networking.
 Streams allow sending and receiving data without using callbacks or low-level protocols and transports.
+- Gather: Wait for multiple coroutines to complete.
+This enables you to run multiple coroutines concurrently.

 ```python
 reader, writer = await asyncio.open_connection('example.com', 80)
 ```

+## Exercise 4: Subprocesses

+- Subprocess: Spawning a new process under the control of the event loop.

+## Exercise 5: Queues

+## Exercise 6: Exceptions